groupdocs-conversion/GroupDocs.Conversion-Products/english/conversion/net/vcf-to-ppsm.md

         - icon: "far fa-file-VCF"
           title: " About VCF File Format"
           content: |
             VCF (Virtual Card Format) or vCard is a digital file format for storing contact information.
 The format is widely used for data interchange among popular information exchange applications.
-Most operating systems such as Windows and MacOS come with default applications to create and open these files.
+Most operating systems such as Windows and macOS come with default applications to create and open these files.
 A single VCF file can contain contact information for one or multiple contacts.
-A VCF file usually contains information such as contact's name, address, phone number, email, birthday, photographs and audio in addition to a number of other fields.
-Being supported by email clients and services, there is no loss of data during the transfer of contacts via using the vCard format.
-The media type for VCF file format is text/vcard.

           link: "https://docs.fileformat.com/email/vcf/"

     format:
         # format loop
-        - icon: "far fa-file-PPSM"
+        - icon: "far fa-file-powerpoint"
           title: " About PPSM File Format"
           content: |
             Files with PPSM extension represent Macro-enabled Slide Show file format created with Microsoft PowerPoint 2007 or higher.
 Another similar file format is PPTM which differs in opening with Microsoft PowerPoint in editable format instead of running as Slide Show.
 When run as slide show, the PPSM file shows the presentation slides with contents intact in the slide show and is in read-only mode by default.
 PPSM files can still be edited in Microsoft PowerPoint by opening it in PowerPoint.